Shem Creek – Mt Pleasant, South Carolina

 Today Shem Creek is a favorite watering hole, where tourists and locals alike go to enjoy everything the Lowcountry has to offer.
 Do you know more we should add about Shem Creek?
 Please let us know!

-Charleston resident Elizabeth Gurley, who shared her photo above, says, “Here in Charleston, we jump at every opportunity to take advantage of our coastal locale.
+Charleston resident Elizabeth Gurley says: “Here in Charleston, we jump at every opportunity to take advantage of our coastal locale.
 Whether you’re cruising Shem Creek, or setting sail down the Intracoastal Waterway, the scenery leaves nothing to be desired.
 Whether you denote the changing of the seasons by the turning of the marsh grass, or appreciate the deep-seated tradition of local shrimping, there is something for everyone to enjoy and be grateful for from this Lowcountry vantage point.”

 Shem Creek Map